How To Add Legal Pages To Your WordPress Site

 WordPress Legal Pages

-If you don’t want to spend time creating legal web pages manually, then consider choosing a plugin like WordPress Legal Pages instead …
+If you don’t want to spend time creating legal web pages manually, then consider choosing WP Legal Pages

-This plugin is not free, but it’s a very low-priced and well-supported premium WordPress plugin that will help make the job of creating and implementing legal pages on your site a lot easier and save you time.
+This plugin is not free, but it’s a low-priced and well-supported premium plugin that will make the work of creating and implementing legal pages on your website a lot easier and save you time.

-Here are just some of the benefits of using WordPress Legal Pages plugin:
+Some of the benefits of using WP Legal Pages plugin are:

-• Pre-written Templates – Includes over 20 built-in legal page templates created by professional lawyers.
+• Pre-written Templates – Includes over 20 built-in legal templates created by professional lawyers.

-• Very Quick And Easy To Use – Set up most of your basic legal pages in a few minutes with just a few mouse clicks.
+• Very Quick And Easy To Use – You can set up most of the legal pages you will need in a few minutes with a few mouse clicks.

-• Fully Customizable Pages – The plugin includes customizable and easy to edit legal form templates (e.g. ToS, Disclaimer, Privacy Policy, Earnings Disclaimer and more!)
+• Customizable Pages – Includes customizable and editable legal form templates (e.g. ToS, Disclaimer, Earnings Disclaimer, Privacy Policy and more!)

-• Easy To Edit Pages – Full WYSIWYG editor lets you edit all legal pages like every other WordPress page.
+• Editable Pages – WordPress content editor lets you edit legal pages just like every other WordPress page.

-• Custom Shortcodes – Add shortcodes to any of your website or blog pages and the information will then be automatically inserted into your content when you publish.
+• Custom Shortcodes – Add shortcodes to any of your pages and the information will be automatically inserted into your content when published.

 • Exclude pages.
-The plugin lets you exclude pages from menus with a simple check box and delete and manage these like every other page on your website.
+Exclude pages from menus with a simple check box and delete and manage these like any page on your site.

-• Forced Options – Force page lockdown.
-When users agree to your legal terms, the page unlocks.
+• Forced Options – Force page or post lock down.
+When users agree to the legal terms, the page unlocks, giving them access.

 • Additional Features – More features are being added to this plugin with every new version.

-After installing WordPress Legal Pages, a new menu item will display inside your main navigation menu …
+When you install WordPress Legal Pages, a menu feature will display inside your navigation menu …

 (WordPress Legal Pages – Legal Pages Menu)

-This lets you view, create and edit your legal pages from your admin area …
+This allows you to create, edit and view your legal pages from your admin area …

-The plugin gives you the option to create legal pages for different types of websites, such as business websites with products, review websites, medical sites, etc …
+You can create legal pages for different types of sites, such as business websites with products, affiliate/review sites, e-commerce sites, etc …

 Legal page templates include: